Simple Life Corporation

 Those 'pre-approved' credit card offers are a nuisance and a potential credit rating danger.
 (Be sure to shred all that get sent to you.)
 To stop a lot of them, you can call Trans Union at 1-888-567-8688 (1-888-5-OPT-OUT).
 They have options to remove your name for 2 years or permanently.
 They also share data with Experian and Equifax, so you don't have to duplicate calls to remove your name from the three major sources.

-Please take a look at our cookbook CLEVER and DELICIOUS COOKING! and our new CLEVER CAKE MIX BAKING cookbooklet.
+Please take a look at our cookbook CLEVER and DELICIOUS COOKING! and CLEVER CAKE MIX BAKING cookbooklet.

 SIMPLE LIFE CORPORATION - Simple Living At Its Best!